apcbadal/apcbadal/README.md

 ## 🚀 About Me

 I’m a results-driven Full Stack Engineer with experience in building, scaling, and supporting large-scale production applications.
-I specialize in **Java, Spring Boot, React, GraphQL, PostgreSQL, and AWS Cloud**.
+I specialize in **Java, Spring Boot, React, GraphQL, PostgreSQL, MySQL and AWS Cloud**.

-I love solving real-world problems, optimizing performance, managing production systems, and designing clean, scalable architectures.
-I thrive in environments where **reliability, cloud engineering, and deep debugging** matter the most.
+I thrive in environments where **system reliability, debugging, cloud architecture, and performance** matter the most.

 ---